Starting 5s: Previewing high school girls basketball season in the A-K Valley

 • Four area teams — Burrell, Apollo-Ridge, Riverview, and Springdale — were on the move in the offseason as a result of the latest WPIAL realignment.

-Burrell, which features several top returnees from last year’s Class 3A playoff qualifier, bumped up to Class 4A and will have home-and-home matchups against local rivals Freeport, Highlands and Valley, as well as Knoch, Derry, North Catholic and Oakland Catholic.
+Burrell, which features several top returnees from last year’s Class 3A playoff qualifier, bumped up to Class 4A and will have home-and-home matchups against local rivals Freeport, Highlands and Valley as well as Knoch, Derry, North Catholic and Oakland Catholic.

 • St. Joseph and Highlands enjoyed a great amount of success over the past several seasons.
 Last year, the Spartans and Golden Rams qualified for the state playoffs.

-But both teams endured heavy graduation losses of four impactful starters, including a pair of 1,000-point scorers in Kate Myers (Highlands) and Valley News Dispatch Player of the Year Julie Spinelli (St. Joseph).
+But both teams endured graduation losses of four impactful starters, including a pair of 1,000-point scorers in Kate Myers (Highlands) and Valley News Dispatch Player of the Year Julie Spinelli (St. Joseph).
 With the new season set to begin, how will the Spartans and Golden Rams fare as the redesigned lineups get into game action?

-St. Joseph’s return to the postseason will largely depend on the leadership of the lone returning starer in senior guard Gia Richter who was a featured scorer, distributor and defender in the Spartans’ run to the WPIAL Class A title game at the Petersen Events Center and a 22-5 overall record.
+St. Joseph’s return to the postseason will largely depend on the leadership of the lone returning starer in senior guard Gia Richter who was a featured scorer, distributor and defender in the Spartans’ run to the WPIAL Class A title game at Petersen Events Center and a 22-5 overall record.

 Junior forward Kasey Cienik and sophomore Jocelyn Spinelli also will be among those featured.

-Highlands, in a new system under first-year head coach Dan LaGamba, will look to its lone returning starter, senior Tyarah Woody, for leadership.
+Highlands, in a new system under first-year coach Dan LaGamba, will look to its lone returning starter, senior Tyarah Woody, for leadership.
 Bella Bonnett, a 5-9 forward who was a top contributor off the bench last year, also will be counted on to lead a youthful team.

 Seven of the 13 players on the Golden Rams roster are freshmen.